hellosign/hellosign-openapi/sdks/dotnet/docs/SubEditorPageOptions.md

 # Dropbox.Sign.Model.SubEditorPageOptions
-Controls which completed pages are shown again when the embedded Fax draft is opened.
+For embedded Fax drafts only.
+Controls which completed pages are shown again when the draft is opened.

 ## Properties